-Preordained by the Alliance Gods, Eternal Harmonies Series, Book 1, Excerpt:
+Preordained by Alien Gods, Alien Guards of the Temple, Book 1, Excerpt:

 Jane opened her eyes and knew at once that she was in the Afterlife.
 She remembered everything that had just happened in the Great Hall of the Imperial Palace.
 Kara’s brown eyes silently saying to her, I-am-sorry-my-friend and the feel of Jei’s cool strong hands in her own.
 His fearless expression as they were both executed.
 “Jei,” she said as if he were somewhere here hidden in this vacant room.
 She even checked her hands as if he might still be holding them, but her human hands were empty.
 Jane turned her head and looked around the temple that she recognized all too well as the Afterlife for the gods, and it appeared unoccupied.
 However, she knew it was not.
 Jane stood, straightening her Alliance goddess dress made of green, and demanded into the vast and uninhabited temple, “Stop hiding and let me see my husband.”